|Underlying Misconduct:||Foreign Corrupt Practices Act|

 |Matter Type:||DOJ Criminal|

 |Relevant Jurisdiction(s):||US District Court for the Eastern District of New York|

 |Reporting Agencies:||Department of Justice Fraud Section|

 |Resolution Form:||Plea Agreement|

 |Monitor Selection Process:||

-Host Organization to propose candidates, from which DOJ selects.
-Follows current DOJ Policy.
+DOJ Policy.
+Host Organization submits candidate names, from which DOJ selects.

 |Time to Propose Monitors:||Promptly|